Fearless But Vulnerable

 Seeking Endangered Species Protection

 In August 2014, the U.S. Fish and Wildlife Service withdrew its proposed rule to list the wolverine as a threatened species under the Endangered Species Act, citing a determination “that the effects of climate change are not likely to place the wolverine in danger of extinction now or in the foreseeable future.”
-In response to that decision, Rocky Mountain Wild joined a coalition of eight other groups to file notice of intention to sue the Service for refusal to protect the species under the Endangered Species Act.
+In response to that decision, Rocky Mountain Wild joined a coalition of eight other groups to sued the Service for refusal to protect the species under the Endangered Species Act.

 We are currently waiting for the protection to be granted.